KMCSN (Kent & Medway CyberSchools Network)

 What is the current timeline?

 Immediately after a school or a member joins KMCSN, they will be added to a mailing list to facilitate future communications.
-A limited number of hard copies of two books will be donated to the first 30-40 schools joining the KMCSN following a “first-come-first-served” principle (see the Useful Resources section for more details).
+A limited number of hard copies of two books will be donated to the new schools joining the KMCSN following a “first-come-first-served” principle (see the Useful Resources section for more details).

 Who can join KMCSN and how?